StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-5.0.x.md

 ## Upgrade instructions

 TheHive 5.0.x and 5.1.x are hosted in distinct package repositories.
-In order to upgrade to version 5.1.x, you need to update your repository configuration as described below.
+In order to upgrade to version 5.1.x, you need to edit your repository configuration as described below.
 Docker images have specific version 5.1 tags.

 === "DEB"